berndporr/alphabot/remote_control/README.md

-# Robot remote control using fastDDS
+# Robot remote control using fastDDS by a logitech steering wheel

 ## Prereqisites